-Great Pyrenees dogs bred to protect herds from bears: Pt.
-3
+Great Pyrénées dogs bred to protect flocks from bears: Pt.3

-Great Pyrenees dogs are one of three measures of protection France's government has proposed to protect grazing mountain herds from attacks by brown bears.
-This third of three reports on the growing number of bears in the Pyrenees explores the benefits and challenges of using the dogs.
+Great Pyrénées dogs are one of three measures France's government has proposed to protect grazing mountain herds from attacks by brown bears.
+This third of three reports on the growing number of bears in the Pyrénées explores the benefits and challenges of using the dogs.

-Great Pyrenees dogs, known in familiar French as patous, were bred in the Pyrenees centuries ago as a means of protecting herds from predators in the mountains.
-Today, they have spread around the world and are still used in their region of origin.
+Great Pyrénées dogs, known in familiar French as patous, were bred centuries ago as a means of protecting herds from predators in the mountains.
+Today, while they have spread around the world and are used in many different countries, they are still used in their region of origin.

 “They’re always with the animals.
 Their role is to dissuade predators from approaching, or to push them away.
 That mainly means other dogs, but it can also mean bears.”

 Dogs combined with shepherds and fences